 Either party can terminate the employment agreement at any time; provided, however, that if we terminate Dr. Hawkins' employment agreement without cause (as defined in the employment agreement), all of her unvested stock options and unvested shares of restricted stock will become fully vested, and she shall have twelve months from the date of termination within which to exercise her vested options.
-In addition, Dr. Hawkins will be eligible to receive a severance payment equal to six months of her then base salary.
-If, within six months immediately preceding a Change in Control (as defined in his employment agreement) or within 12 months immediately following a Change of Control, Dr. Hawkins' employment is terminated by us for any reason other than cause, then Dr. Hawkins' unvested stock options and shares of restricted stock will immediately vest and she will be entitled to receive a severance payment equal to six months of her then base salary.
-Had the employment agreement been terminated by us without "cause" or following a change in control on as of the date of this proxy statement, Dr. Hawkins would have been entitled to receive a severance payment of \$162,500 and health insurance benefits of \$9.960 (representing the family health benefit payments for a twelve-month period).
+In addition, Dr. Hawkins will be eligible to receive a severance payment equal to twelve months of her then base salary.
+If, within six months immediately preceding a Change in Control (as defined in his employment agreement) or within 12 months immediately following a Change of Control, Dr. Hawkins' employment is terminated by us for any reason other than cause, then Dr. Hawkins' unvested stock options and shares of restricted stock will immediately vest and she will be entitled to receive a severance payment agreement been terminated by us without "cause" or following a change in control on December 31, 2014, Dr. Hawkins would have been entitled to receive a severance payment of \$350,000 and health insurance benefits of \$7,015 (representing the family health benefit payments for a twelve-month period).